- 3 Bedrooms

 During your Stay

-- If there is any ambiguity about parking, rules of the property, property access, pool functions, etc... we recommend you ask the property manager promptly.
-A quick phone call prevents many complications.
+- Ask questions.
+If there is any ambiguity about parking, policies of the property, condo access, swimming pool functions, etc... we recommend you ask the rental home manager promptly.
+A quick phone call eliminates many head aches.

 - Ask a local.
-Natives are a great source of recommendations.
-Who better to ask where to order the best chicken wings, have a great night out, or the best places for wildlife?
+Residents are a good source of advice.
+Who better to ask where to get the best nachos, have a great night out, or the best spots for shopping?

-- Make sure to protect the owner (and your things!) by keeping the home locked up while you are away, just like you would at home.
+- Enjoy your stay!
+Make certain to protect the property owner (and your stuff!) by keeping the home locked up while you are away, exactly like you would in your own home.

-- When everything is out, begin a walk-through of the rental to be certain no damage occurred during your remain.
-If you can, do this walk-out assessment with the property manager present.
-If the property owner is not available, make sure to take photos of the property to record its condition.
+- Once everything is out, begin a walk-through of the property to make sure that no property damage occurred in the course of your stay.
+When possible, do this walk-out inspection with the property manager present.
+If the property manager is not available, you'll want to take photos of the property to record its condition.

 Use Your Experience